Indoor Wood Burning

 Wood burning is restricted on Action Days (high pollution days) as determined by the State of Colorado.
 Only residents with an EPA or State certified wood burning stove can burn on an Action Day.
 Between November 1 and March 31, call the State Air Quality Hotlines at 303-758-4848 or 303-782-0211 after 4 p.m. or visit www.colorado.gov/pacific/cdphe/indoor-burning-restrictions to find out if it is an Action Day.

-Do I Have an EPA or State Certified Wood Stove or Insert?
+Do I Have an EPA Certified Wood Stove or Insert?

-Go to http://www.epa.gov/compliance/list-epa-certified-wood-stoves or call the City at 720-898-7811 to verify you have an EPA Certified Stove.
 All new wood stoves and inserts sold today in Colorado are EPA or State certified units.
+You can call the City at 720-898-7811 to verify you have an EPA Certified Stove.

 Call 720-898-7640 to report violations of indoor wood burning restrictions.